juliacamarag/juliacamarag/README.md

 ### Hi there 👋🌸

-- 💻 Studying the 5nd semester of Computer Science at Universidade Federal Fluminense
+- 💻 5th semester of Computer Science at Universidade Federal Fluminense
-- 🌱 Currently learning Game Development and Web Development
+- 🌱 Currently learning Web Development
 - 🏳 Living in Brazil